Diplex09/SQL-Practices/README.md

 > Author: Aldo Degollado

-Databases excercises using SQL for the subject TC3005B.
+Databases exercises using SQL for the subject TC3005B.